cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/first_service/aws_hello_world_example.md

 {{%children style="h2" description="true"%}}

-This Example demonstrates a simple topology setup in **Amazon Web Services (AWS)**, the deployment consists of a VM, a simple web service + app, and all of the essential peripherals in AWS (VPC, security group, network interface, etc.)
+This Example demonstrates a simple topology setup in **Amazon Web Services (AWS)**, the deployment consists of :

+ * EC2 Instance
+ * Simple Web Server + Simple Page
+ * All of the essential peripherals in AWS (VPC, security group, network interface, etc.).

 Cloudify allows for multiple user interfaces.
-In this tutorial we will demonstrate the usage of the Cloudify management console (web UI) and the Cloudify command line interface (CLI).
+In this tutorial we will demonstrate the usage of Cloudify management console (web UI) and the Cloudify command line interface (CLI).

 The following steps demonstrate firstly the **CLI approach**, while the last section demonstrates **the web UI** approach.

-## Step 1: Install the Cloudify Manager inside Docker container
+## Step 1: Install Cloudify Manager inside Docker container

-In order to deploy the Cloudify manager inside Docker container follow the instructions in [this page]({{< relref "trial_getting_started/set_trial_manager/trial_install.md" >}}).
+In order to deploy Cloudify manager inside Docker container follow the instructions in [this page]({{< relref "trial_getting_started/set_trial_manager/trial_install.md" >}}).

 ## Step 2: Create the secrets containing the AWS access keys

 To connect to AWS a set of access key and secret are required.
 Cloudify recommends storing such sensitive information in a Cloudify secret.
 Secrets are kept encrypted in a secure way and used in run-time by the system.
 Learn more about Cloudify secrets [here]({{< relref "/cli/orch_cli/secrets.md" >}}).
 Use AWS IAM settings to create an access key.

-Store the secrets in the manager:
+To store the secrets in the manager:

 This can be done through the command line or directly via Cloudify management console.

 From the hosting shell run: